 Of course, one of the most important ways to help your teen is to get them help in a PTSD treatment program designed for teens.
 A teen treatment program helps them heal from their trauma through important therapies and services.

 Your teen’s therapies, programs, and services for PTSD recovery should include:

 - 30 Day Assessment and Intervention

 - Smartphone addiction treatment

 Canadian Teen Treatment Programs for PTSD and Other Behavioural Health Problems

-Venture Academy in Alberta, British Columbia and Ontario, Canada provides teen treatment for PTSD.
+Venture Academy in Alberta and Ontario, Canada provides teen treatment for PTSD.
 This occurs alongside other behavioural health and academic problem treatment.
 When your teen enters Venture Academy, their brighter, happier and more stable future starts with a 30 Day Assessment and Intervention.
 They also receive individualized treatment planning.